 - Loose fittings or supports

-- Misaligned pump and motor
+- Pump and motor aren’t aligned

-- Excessive backpressure from clogged membranes
+- Too much backpressure from clogged membranes

 Solutions:

-- Clean or replace blocked membranes and pressure vessels
+- Clean or replace blocked membranes and pressure vessels.

 -